EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * **Director**.
 Responsible for both the practical and artistic side of the production, and has the final say over these decisions.
 Co-operates with the producer to ensure that the show happens.
 * **Producer**.
 Responsible for marketing, budgeting, fundraising and team management.
 Usually the point of contact between the production team and Committee.
 Co-operates with the director to ensure that the show happens.
-* **Stage Manager. **Responsible for general safety, and organising the things happening on stage: stage directions, props, set and costume (unless other roles like set manager or costume manager are involved).
+* **Stage Manager**.
+Responsible for general safety, and organising the things happening on stage: stage directions, props, set and costume (unless other roles like set manager or costume manager are involved).
 In charge of backstage during the show and supervises both the get-in and the get-out.
 * **Technical Manager**.
 Responsible for the technical side of the production: lighting, sound and projection.

 ### 1.2 Show Classifications